-When you access ON1 Resize AI 2022 through the Plug-in Extras menu there are file-handling options that are controlled in the Plugins tab of the Resize Preferences window.
+When you access ON1 Resize AI 2023 through the Plug-in Extras menu there are file-handling options that are controlled in the Plugins tab of the Resize Preferences window (shown on the right).
 These should be configured in advance, based on your desired workflow.
-Once these are set, all images sent to Resize AI 2022 via the Plug-in Extras submenu will use these characteristics:
+Once these are set, all images sent to Resize AI 2023 via the Plug-in Extras submenu will use these characteristics: